bernardanderson/EyesOnTheNet_Frontend_NSS_BackendCapstone/README.md

 > 1. Login/Register for an account
 > 2. Add/Edit/Delete Public, Local (protected/unprotected) Webcams to their account
 > 3. View an array of camera feeds
 > 4. View a single camera feed and see it's GeoLocation via the GoogleMaps API
+> 5. View an array of saved camera images stored on the Back-end server

 ### How to run:
 ```